-Only the regular salary may be received by an employee on jury duty except that mileage paid for jury duty is the property of the employee.
-An employee excused from jury duty after being summoned shall report for regular duty as soon as possible.
+- Only the regular salary may be received by an employee on jury duty. - It is the responsibility of the employee to reimburse the District for jury duty pay when such payment is made directly to the employee.
+Failure to reimburse the District at the completion of the jury duty service will result in a full deduction equal to the number of contract days missed. - An employee excused from jury duty after being summoned shall report for regular duty as soon as possible.
 Failure to report for duty will result in a deduction equal to that portion of a contract day missed.